cucumber/cucumber-android/README.md

 There is third-party plugin (not related with Cucumber organisation and this repository) which allows running scenarios directly from Android Studio or Intellij

 [Cucumber for Kotlin and Android](https://plugins.jetbrains.com/plugin/22107-cucumber-for-kotlin-and-android)

+## Troubleshooting

+1. Compose tests fails

+`java.lang.IllegalStateException: Test not setup properly.
+Use a ComposeTestRule in your test to be able to interact with composables`

+##### Solution

+Check [Jetpack Compose rule](#jetpack-compose-rule) section.
+Make sure that your class with `@WithJunitRule` annotation is placed in glue package as described in [Using Cucumber-Android](#using-cucumber-android)